timjackson/wadf/README.md

 - httpd.pid - a file containing the running process ID of the server.
 Leave this alone as it is used by the wadf-httpd script.
 - default_error_page.html - a file with a list of the deployed applications, shown if you access the local WADF HTTP server over an unconfigured interface
 - vhosts/00-default.html - the virtual host to trigger the default error page

+If the WADF configuration option 'php_type' is set to "fpm:local", wadf-httpd will also start a PHP-FPM instance running as the current user.
+It will generate a temporary FPM config file in "run/php-fpm.conf" You'll need to ensure your vhost config passes through PHP requests to this instance.
+You can do this, for example, by setting the WADF 'vhost_config_append' option as follows, adjusting "/path/to/home" accordingly:

+vhost_config_append = "<Proxy \"unix:/path/to/home/.wadf/run/php-fpm/@instance@.sock|fcgi://php-fpm\">\n\tProxySet disablereuse=off\n</Proxy>\n<FilesMatch \.php$>\n<If \"-f '%{SCRIPT_FILENAME}'\">\n\tSetHandler proxy:fcgi://php-fpm\n</If>\n</FilesMatch>"

 7. COMMAND LINE USAGE